FrauBSD/git_logjoin/README.md

 ### 1. Modify `join_logs.sh` to fit your needs.
 Primarily:

-	1.a.
-Change `LOGS=""` to contain appropriate repos:logfile entries 1.b.
-Change `GIT_LOG_HOST=` to be what you need
+	Change `LOGS=""` to contain appropriate repos:logfile entries
-	NOTE: Currently the shell script assumes all repos are on same host
+	NOTE: Currently the shell script assumes all repos are local paths

 ### 2. [OPTIONAL] Install sysutils/pv from the ports tree (provides I/O feedback):